dcunited001/dcunited001.github.io/_posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.md

 confidence of its permanence.
 This leads to interesting and occasionally depressing patterns in system dynamics.

-In context of modernization, globalization and the internet, (the spread of "fluxable" "space") over which information can quickly spread is much larger and nearly complete for the first time in history.
-It will remain "complete" with regard to human culture until we reach space, which may create a new paradigm change in human culture, depending on the viability and specifics of quantum networking.
+In context of modernization, globalization and the internet, the exponential growth over which information can quickly flood is nearly complete for the social graph of humanity for the first time in history, resulting in this paradigm change in information dynamics.
+It will remain "complete" with regard to human culture at least until we reach space, which may create a new paradigm change in human culture, depending on the viability and specifics of quantum networking.

 > "*AMERICA!* Red Robin, heart disease and NASCAR!
 Fuck 'em free
 > thinkin' frilly philosopher types."